Set Up Automated Flows

 Parameter Description

-Environment name Name of the Business Central environment that the flow will run on.
+Environment name Name of the Business Central environment that the flow runs on.
 The Business Central connector for Power Automate supports multiple production and sandbox environments.
 If you haven't created multiple production or sandbox environments, Production is the only available option you can choose.

-Company name Name of Business Central company that the flow will run on
+Company name Name of Business Central company that the flow runs on

-API category Name of the Business Central API category that will run the flow (also called API route)
+API category Name of the Business Central API category that runs the flow (also called API route)

-Table name Name of the Business Central table that the flow will run on.
+Table name Name of the Business Central table that the flow runs on.

-2. Now begin designing the flow by adding actions and more triggers.
+2. Begin designing the flow by adding actions and more triggers.
 Start by selecting + New step.

 Note